unclehowell/datro/static/library/COLLABORATE.md

 2. Copy the content of the 'latest' directory to it.

-The content of the RST/PDF and HTML files should also indicate the version, so no adjustments to the archived content should be required.
+3. move the compiled pdf from x-x-x to datro.world/wayback (the 'netlify' branch of the monorepo)

+4. run `make clean` in x-x-x

+# we'll add a link to the archived version in the new version
+# make clean trims down the file size. if we ever have to revert to an older version, we can run rebuild.sh and recompile the pdf and html

-3. Go into the 'latest' directory and change the version number in the .py file (as well as making updates to the changelog, olderversions.csv and *.rst files)
+5. Go into the 'latest' directory and change the version number in the .py file (as well as making updates to the changelog, olderversions.csv and *.rst files)

-4. Once the 'latest' folder content (*.RST) is updated, run the rebuild.sh script to produce the PDF and HTML
+6. Once you've made all your changes to `latest/source/{conf.py,releasenotes.rst, index.rst` etc, run the rebuild.sh script to produce the PDF and HTML

+# For multiple languages edit the .po files described above after rebuild, then rebuild again.
+The modifications to the .po files won't overwrite

 ## Formatting - Text